Emeritus Teaching Professor

 ACADEMIC DEVELOPMENT assists students who encounter difficulties and/or seek to improve their academic performance, offering programs in academic counseling and study skills, peer tutoring, and supplemental instruction.
 As a peer tutor supervisor, Prof. Klein participates in the training of tutors and the monitoring of their performance.
 In this capacity, he also acts as a liaison with the Physics Department and participates in the hiring, training, and supervising of the physics tutors.

-The Carnegie Mellon Advising Resource Center (CMARC) supports minority students and helps attract and enroll a diverse student population at Carnegie Mellon, then assists students in their social and academic development from their freshman year trough graduation.
+He also supports programming at the Carnegie Mellon Advising Resource Center (CMARC), which supports minority students, helps attract and enroll a diverse student population at Carnegie Mellon, and assists students in their social and academic development from their freshman year trough graduation.
 Within CMARC, SAMS is a pre-college program for junior and senior high schoolers, aimed at helping good students achieve excellence.
-Participants take college courses in a six-week residential Summer experience that entails rigorous science projects.
+Participants take college courses in a six-week residential summer experience that entails rigorous science projects.
 The program is designed to create interest and build competence in the scientific and technical disciplines to achieve admission to competitive colleges and universities.
 As a consultant and lecturer, Prof. Klein is in charge of the physics component of SAMS.
 He designed, teaches and supervises the introductory physics course and coordinates the hiring of faculty for physics projects.